Lane, South Carolina

 Lane is a town in Williamsburg County, South Carolina, United States.
 The population was 480 at the 2020 census.

-Lane is a predominately black town.
+Lane is a predominantly black town.

 Geography

 According to the United States Census Bureau, the town has a total area of 4.0 sqmi, all of it land.

 Lane is located about an hour's drive from Charleston and the Atlantic Ocean.